makerdao/community/governance/votes/Executive vote - July 11, 2024.md

 **Authorization**: [Atlas 2.6 Aligned Delegates](https://mips.makerdao.com/mips/details/MIP101#2-6-aligned-delegates-ads-gov6)
 **Proposal**: [Forum post](https://forum.makerdao.com/t/june-2024-aligned-delegate-compensation/24617)

 If this executive proposal passes a total of **209.17 MKR** will be distributed for Aligned Delegate Compensation as follows.
 This is the first month where Aligned Delegates may request payments to multiple addresses.
-If a payout is sent to a different recipiant at an Aligned Delegate's request, the Aligned Delegate's name will appear in parenthises for transparency.
+If a payout is sent to a different recipient at an Aligned Delegate's request, the Aligned Delegate's name will appear in parentheses for transparency.

 | Delegate    | Amount (MKR) | Address                                                                                         |
 |-------------|--------------|-------------------------------------------------------------------------------------------------|